Grifo89/Weather-app-javascript/README.md

 Clone project and run
 `npm install`

-You need to create a file `.env` with your own openweathermap.org API_KEY `API_KEY = YOUR_API_KEY`
+You need to create a file `.env` with your own openweathermap.org api key `API_KEY = YOUR_API_KEY`

 ## How to contribute and partipate